softsuiteng/wjbmr/content/articles/6-2/anti-nociceptive-activity-of-aqueous-licorice-root-extract-on-neuropathic-pain-and-its-effect-on-some-selected-biochemical-parameters-in-male-wistar-rats/index.md

 ---
-title: "Anti Nociceptive Activity of Aqueous Licorice Root Extract on Neuropathic Pain and Its Effect on Some Selected Biochemical Parameters in Male Wistar Rats"
+title: "Anti-Nociceptive Activity of Aqueous Licorice Root Extract on Neuropathic Pain and Its Effect on Some Selected Biochemical Parameters in Male Wistar Rats"
 date: 2019-09-15T10:00:00+01:00
 draft: false